 One petrol and three diesel engines are offered and all return impressive economy figures.
 Fitted with the most powerful 2.0-lire diesel, you’ll also get a four-wheel-drive system.
 This is the Renegade’s party piece – it’s probably the most capable car on this list when you go off-road.

-For the best deals on this all-wheel-drive American, our Jeep Renegade configurator will find you savings, straight from the UK’s Jeep dealer network.
+For great deals on this all-wheel-drive American, our Jeep Renegade configurator will find you savings, straight from the UK’s Jeep dealer network.

 The Audi Q3 is the most expensive car on this list but, for those wanting more cache than the Kia, it could be a good alternative.
 For the price of a top-of-the-range Sportage, you’d be able to buy a more basic Q3.
 Unsurprisingly, the Audi feels more like a premium product inside – not only is it well-made, but materials are top notch too.
 The Q3 is quite small by SUV standards so, while four adults will feel comfortable, a third rear passenger would struggle for space.